-Both the power cable and motor conductor leads should be tinned prior to reassembly.
+Both the power cable and motor conductor leads

+should be tinned prior to reassembly.

-Slide a length of heat-shrink tubing (10 and 27) up over each of the power cable leads.
-Insert the leads in the terminal collars and secure them using the allen head setscrews (11 and 25).
-See Figure C-5 for wiring connections.
+Slide a length of heat-shrink tubing (10 and 27) up over each of the power cable leads, then connecting them to the appropriate terminals (12 and 24) as shown in Figure C-5.
+Secure the leads with the setscrews (11 and 25).